 How does this parable make you feel?
 Does it fill you with joy or resentment?

 The story is real.
 Every one of us is in it and everyone is invited to the party.
 Grace is for all.
 But you’re going to have trouble receiving it if you think of your heavenly Father as an employer.
-And that’s the whole point.
-You’re going to have to change your mind about God or you will never enjoy his love.
+And that’s the point.
+You’re have to change your mind about God if you are to enjoy his love.

 Yet if you allow them, the words of Jesus will change you.
 They will strip you of your religion and reveal your need for grace.